 Fuchsias are one of the mainstays of the summer garden.
-They produce masses of delightful, pendant, bell-like flowers for months on end, from early June to the first severe frosts of autumn.
+They produce masses of delightful pendant, bell-like flowers for months on end from early June to the first severe frosts of autumn.

 How to grow fuchsias

 There are literally hundreds of varieties of fuchsias in a wealth of different colours and colour combinations.
-Most produce relatively small flowers, whereas the so-called ’Turbo’ varieties produce quite large flowers.
+Most produce relatively small flowers, whereas the ’Turbo’ varieties produce quite large flowers.

-There are small, simple, single-petalled varieties all the way up to those that are multi-petalled and large enough to sit in the palm of your hand.
+They range from small, simple, single-petalled varieties all the way up to those that are multi-petalled and large enough to sit in the palm of your hand.

 Fuchsias are divided into three broad groups: